‘This book is an exemplary local history of the Home Front of 1914-1918.’ Sally Sokolov, The Local Historian

 Price: £18.99 (£21.20 by post UK), members’ price: £14.00

-Available by post from SAHAAS and from Waterstones St Peter’s Street, St Albans Museums bookshops, the Cathedral Gift Shop and HALS bookshop.
+Available from: our online bookshop and from Waterstones St Peter’s Street, St Albans Museums bookshops, the Cathedral Shop and HALS bookshop.

 Available online from Hertfordshire Publications